 Videos are available as physical DVD's and also streaming videos which will eliminate the shipping costs.
-Please visit www.backfitprovideos.com to purchase streaming versions.
+Our streaming videos are now available on Vimeo.

 Note to US customers: Orders are processed in CAN Dollars.
 Due to favourable exchange rates, US orders will be approximately 25% less than displayed rate.

 The objective when designing exercise is to train and achieve optimal performance with minimal risk of injury.
 Synthesizing McGill's approaches for injury avoidance with those proven to enhance performance resulted in this rich and idea-inspiring resource.
 This approach has been used by some top athletes in many sports together with those who are returning from back injury to surpass their previous bests.

 Some higher level assessments guide exercise decisions.
 This is followed with some corrective exercise, stability/mobility training, endurance training.
 Producing ultimate strength, power and speed requires skill.
 Both training skills and technique skills are developed resulting in higher performance.
 These techniques will assist in achieving "master" level skills.

 As with McGill's other books and DVD, the approaches here are evidence-based.
 All of the video examples are real life, with real athletes.
 This is raw authentic footage where nothing is staged.
 This demonstrates how McGill assesses, cues and coaches performance techniques.
 This is a companion DVD for the "Ultimate Back Fitness and Performance" book and was produced in 2010.